-BPA Health is the certifying body for Idaho's peer support specialists.
+BPA Health is currently the certifying body for Idaho's peer support specialists.
 Each individual who successfully completes the training must complete the certification process in order to be employed as a CPSS.
 Additional certification information can be found on BPA Health's certification website at www.idahopeercert.com.
 Please familiarize yourself with the following certification process:

-- You must first successfully complete Peer Specialist Training before applying for certification.
-After completing training, you will be eligible to apply for peer support specialist certification through BPA Health using the application for 6-month CPSS certification found here. - 2) If your application is approved, you will receive a certification from the Peer and Family Support Certification Committee that is valid for 6 months.
+- 1) You must first successfully complete Peer Specialist Training before applying for certification. - 2) After completing training, you will be eligible to apply for peer support specialist certification through BPA Health using the application for 6-month CPSS certification found here. - 3) If your application is approved, you will receive a certification from the Peer and Family Support Certification Committee that is valid for 6 months.
 The Certification Committee has up to 30 days to review and approve your application.
 This means you may have to wait up to 1 month to provide peer support after completing your application for certification.
 While waiting to receive your certification, you can be interviewing for jobs and doing on-the-job orientation.
-You cannot bill for peer support services until after you have received proof of certification from BPA Health. - 3) After receiving your 6-month certification, you will be a Certified Peer Support Specialist (CPSS).
+You cannot bill for peer support services until after you have received proof of certification from BPA Health.

+4) After receiving your 6-month certification, you will be a Certified Peer Support Specialist (CPSS).
 You will then use the next 6 months to accrue 100 hours of work experience if you hold a bachelor's degree or higher in a human services field OR 200 hours of work experience if you have a high school diploma or GED but do not have a bachelor's degree or higher in a human services field.
-You must also receive 20 hours of supervision by a degreed professional in a human services field who holds supervisory capacity at your organization.
-Please note you can be a paid employee during your 6-month certification and the peer support services you provide can be billed for as long as you have received your initial 6-month certification.
+You must also receive 20 hours of supervision by a degreed professional in a human services field who holds supervisory capacity at their organization.
+Please note the peer support provided during this time can be billed for and you can be a paid employee as long as you have received your initial 6-month certification.

 You can apply for an extension of time if you need more than 6 months to accrue your 20 hours of supervision and 100-200 hours of work experience.
-The Certification Committee understands it may take longer than 6 months to accrue hours and grants extension requests as needed. - 4) Once completed, your supervisor will submit verification of your 100-200 hours of work experience and 20 hours of supervision using the Supervision and Work Experience Verification Form found here.
-More than one form may be submitted if you work at more than one location. - 5) Once your hours of supervision and work experience are approved by the Certification Committee, you will be granted a full 1-year CPSS certification. - 6) You will then continue to provide peer support and earn 10 hours of continuing education annually with at least 1 hour in ethics to maintain your certification. - 7) You will apply for annual certification renewal by submitting the Certification Renewal Application found here along with your continuing education certificates of completion.
+The Certification Committee understands it may take longer than 6 months to accrue hours and grants extension requests as needed.

+- 5) Once completed, your supervisor will submit verification of your 100-200 hours of work experience and 20 hours of supervision using the Supervision and Work Experience Verification Form found here.
+More than one form may be submitted if you receive supervision or work experience at more than one location. - 6) Once your hours of supervision and work experience are approved by the Certification Committee, you will be granted a full 1-year CPSS certification. - 7) You will then continue to provide peer support and earn 10 hours of continuing education annually with at least 1 hour in ethics to maintain your certification. - 8) You will apply for annual certification renewal by submitting the Certification Renewal Application found here along with your continuing education certificates of completion.
 It will be your responsibility to renew your certification each year before it expires.

+Please direct all certification questions to the BPA Health Peer and Family Support Certification Committee at info@idahopeercert.com or 208-947-1300.